 Noel joined World Hope in 2012 as Associate Director of the Bible Institute.
 In 2017, his title changed to Associate Director & Provost.
 Noel earned two undergraduate degrees in Theology from Southwestern Baptist Theological Seminary and a Master's degree in Christian Apologetics from Biola University.
 He is currently preparing a Ph.D. research project in Systematic Theology at the University of Aberdeen (UK).
 Prior to joining World Hope, Noel served for twelve years as Senior Pastor of Compass Community Church in Houston, Texas.
 He currently serves as Chairman of Houston's Salvation Army Adult Rehabilitation Center Advisory Council and is a member of Southwestern Seminary's Board of Visitors.
 In addition to his academic pursuits and ministry work, Noel is Managing Director of Senior Partners Wealth Management, a full-service estate, investment, and tax planning practice.
 He has more than 30 years of professional business management and investment experience.
 His firm manages investor assets exceeding $100 million.
 Noel was born in the Midwest, but he was raised in Texas.
 He coached elite youth baseball for ten years and is an avid bass fisherman and upland bird hunter.
 Noel and his family are deeply involved in the ministry of their home church.
 He and his wife, Stephanie, have been married for more than 30 years, and they have two children in college, Chelsea and Noah.

 Dr. Billy Ross grew up in Nashville, TN, where his family went to church regularly.
 When he was 6 years old, he walked the aisle of Westwood Baptist Church where he made public his profession of faith in Jesus.
 After graduating from college with a degree in accounting, he became a C.P.A. and worked in the business world until God called him into full-time ministry.
 Since graduating from seminary, Billy has served churches in Alabama, Pennsylvania, New York, Texas, and Virginia as well as serving as the Associate Director of Pioneers, an international missions agency.
 On July 29, 2018, Dr. Ross stepped down from being the Lead Pastor of Centreville Baptist Church in Centreville, VA, and accepted the role of Vice President, Mobilization and Ministry Partnership for WHMI.
+He now also serves as Senior Associate Director for World Hope Bible Institute.
 It is his desire to use the knowledge and experience that he has gained from years of pastoral ministry to provide theological and pastoral training to untrained, young and/or aspiring pastors in underserved parts of the world.
 He and his wife, Diane, have been married for 38 years, have 2 adult sons and 2 grandchildren.